firsttris/plugin.video.sendtokodi/README.md

 Once installed, you can send URLs to Kodi using one of the supported apps listed below.

+### YouTube Support with Deno

+**Important**: Modern yt-dlp requires a JavaScript runtime for proper YouTube extraction.
+SendToKodi automatically downloads and configures [Deno](https://deno.land/) (a JavaScript runtime) on first use to ensure full YouTube support.

+- This happens automatically in the background
+- Requires ~100MB disk space for Deno binary
+- Can be disabled in addon settings if you prefer to manage Deno yourself

+For more details, see [Deno Integration Documentation](./docs/DENO_INTEGRATION.md).

 ## Apps

 ### Browser Addons